-7 Proven Strategies for Financial Success
+7 Steps for Financial Success

-Second, you should know why you are investing.
 This is closely linked to having a plan which is your strategy.
 But this is the goal, the end game, what you want to achieve from your efforts.
 Reminding yourself of the goal on a regular basis is important.
 The more real the goal is the more useful it will be to you.
 Being able to ‘see’ the goal in high definition will help you through moments of doubt and frustration.
 So spend time focusing on your goal, imagine what it will be like to have achieved it.

-Third, remain disciplined.
+Financial success does not occur by accident, it is achieved through sustained effort and discipline.
 If you have planned and have a clear vision remaining disciplined should be easier.
 When building capital there are sometimes when you would prefer not to invest but you know you should.
 Having the discipline to maintain your plan, even when times are tough will be of great benefit when investing.

-Sixth: diversify.
 I know many of you will know of the famous, possibly apocryphal, quote from multi-billionaire investor Warren Buffett where he is supposed to have said, you should keep all of your eggs in one basket and focus on that basket.
-Whilst this may work for Warren, as he is one of the most successful investors of all time.
-For us mortals, diversification is safer and has fewer surprises.
+Whilst this may work for Warren, as he is one of the most successful investors of all time, diversification is safer and has fewer surprises.
 No one has managed to consistently forecast which asset type will be the most successful from one year to the next, not even Warren.
 Therefore a diversified portfolio will smooth your returns over the long term as you benefit a little by having a bit invested in the right asset each year.

 I hope you found the above useful, please let me know if you have any comments or questions.